MarcBS/multimodal_keras_wrapper/README.md

 pip install multimodal-keras-wrapper
 ```

-In order to install the library from source, you just have to follow these steps:
+Alternatively, if you want to install the library from the source code, you just have to follow these steps:

 1) Clone this repository.